Taliban want US deal, but some in bigger hurry than others

 “If Pakistan feels the U.S. is going to precipitously withdraw troops during the next year … Pakistan may decide that it’s more important than ever to support a proxy like the Taliban to protect Pakistan’s perceived interests in Afghanistan,” which would be to keep India’s influence to a minimum, said Wilder.

-Meanwhile, the Taliban have been unapologetic about their relentless attacks that scores of civilians — and which have been blamed for the talks’ collapse.
+Meanwhile, the Taliban have been unapologetic about their relentless attacks that have killed scores of civilians — and which have been blamed for the talks’ collapse.

 Trump claimed earlier this week that the Taliban had later expressed regret.